List of Insecurities: Common Types of Self-Doubt We All Share

 Societal and Cultural Pressures

-From a young age, we’re bombarded with messages about what we should look like, how we should behave, and what we should achieve.
+From a young age, we’re bombarded with messages about what we should look like, how we should behave, what we should achieve, and when we should achieve it.
 Media portrayals of ideal beauty, success, and lifestyle create unrealistic standards that are nearly impossible to meet, leading to feelings of inadequacy.

 Comparison to Others